Reissner/QMngMnt/src/main/resources/eu/simuline/qMngmnt/installation/Readme.md

 A word on `anaconda`, `miniconda` and `conda`: anaconda and `miniconda` are distributions.
-`conda` is their common package manager.
+`conda` is their common package manager and environment manager.
 `miniconda` is a subset of anaconda containing not much more than

 - `python`,